 Single Point Spot AF or Spot AF is the same as Single Point AF and 1-Point AF, but in Spot focusing method the camera uses a smaller section of the AF sensor to allow you to more precisely place the AF point on the selected subject.
 This is useful when shooting past obstacles, such as when focusing on an animal lying in long grass.
 However, Spot AF is not recommended for fast moving subjects or in very low light conditions.
 When you're using either of these two options the non cross-type AF points will blink during AF point selection so that you are aware if the AF point you wish to use is a cross-type point or not.

-Some cameras also feature a couple of AF Point Expansion settings for more control over tracking moving subjects.
+Some cameras also feature a couple of Expand AF area or AF Point Expansion settings for more control over tracking moving subjects.
 In AF Point Expansion mode, a single AF point is selected manually and the camera then uses that point plus four or eight surrounding points to help track the subject.
 These are very useful for sports photography when you're able to keep the active area over the subject.
 It's easier to keep a group of AF points over a moving subject than a single AF point.

 Several EOS cameras also have a Zone AF method and in some cases more than one with additional options such as Large Zone AF: Vertical and Large Zone AF: Horizontal, or the customisable size and shape of Flexible Zone AF, introduced on the EOS R3.
 These options allow you to target specific areas or zones of the image frame for focusing.
 The photographer selects the zone while the camera selects the particular AF points to use within that zone.